Continuing Education at UConn’s School of Social Work

 Eligibility and Requirements

 The participants selected for the program must be MSW-level social workers who are currently supervising social service workers from diverse settings.
 Supervisees can include any number of MSWs, BSWs, or other social service staff, in any combination.
 Attendees are expected to attend all 36 program hours as well as complete anonymous pre-and post-program surveys.
 (All survey data will be de-identified and reported only in aggregate.
 Your name will not be linked in any way with your responses to surveys.)

 Social work supervisors must apply for acceptance into the program.
 We will strive to bring together a diverse group of participants.
 Apply early.
 Based on the volume of applications, acceptance decisions will be made every 2-3 weeks until the program is full.
 You can register and pay after acceptance into the program.
 Click on the Apply Now button to begin your application.

 Cancellation and Refund Policy: Cancellations must be received in writing at SSWCE@uconn.edu.
-Refund of the registration fee will be processed if written notice of cancellation is received by September 25.
+Refunds of the registration fee for the 2020 cohort will be processed if written notice of cancellation is received by September 25.
 No refunds will be issued after this date and there are no partial refunds.

 Expectations for Successful Completion